LatticeQCD/SIMULATeQCD/src/experimental/mdwf/RHMC_ARCHITECTURE.md

 3. Add an MDWF normal-operator action test on a fixed random gauge field.
 4. Compare action rational results against repeated shifted solves, preserving the existing `mdwfRationalNormalMdwfTest` behavior.
 5. Only then design the force interface.

+The force-interface design boundary is documented separately in `FORCE_INTERFACE.md`.
+That note is still architecture-only and must not be interpreted as permission to edit force, HMC, RHMC, or HISQ code.